Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Preliminaries

 \subsection{Notation}

 We work with the group $G=A_G\SB \GL_n(\R)$, where $A_G\simeq \R_{>0}$ is the group of scalar diagonal matrices with positive real entries.
 We can identify

 which is convenient to write down explicit matrices and examples.
-Hence $G$ can also be identified with the $\R$-points of the complex group
+Hence $G$ can also be identified with the $\R$-points of an algebraic $\R$-group.
+Let

-with $|\cdot|:\C\longrightarrow\R$ the usual absolute value.
+with $|\cdot|:\C\longrightarrow\R_{\ge 0}$ the usual absolute value.
 Let $K=\tO(n)$ be the usual maximal compact subgroup of $G$, and $K_{\C}=\U(n)\subseteq G_{\C}$ the usual maximal compact subgroup of $G_{\C}$.
 (Note that $K_{\C}$ is \emph{not} the complexification of $K$.)
 Let $K^{\circ}=\SO(n)\subseteq K$ be the identity component of $K$.

 Let $T_0$ be the diagonal torus of $G$ and $P_0$ be the Borel subgroup of upper-triangular matrices so that $P_0=T_0U_0$ for $U_0$ the unipotent radical of $P_0$.
-We call a parabolic subgroup \emph{standard} if it contains $P_0$, and \emph{semistandard} if it contains $T_0$.
-Similarly, a Levi subgroup will be called semistandard (resp.~standard) if it is the Levi component of some semistandard (resp.~standard) parabolic subgroup.
-If $M\subseteq G$ is a semistandard Levi subgroup, we denote by $\CmL(M)$ the set of all Levi subgroups in $G$ containing $M$, by $\CmF(M)$ the set of all parabolic subgroups containing $M$, and by $\CmP(M)$ the set of all parabolic subgroups with Levi component $M$.
+We call a parabolic subgroup \emph{standard} if it contains $P_0$, and \emph{semi-standard} if it contains $T_0$.
+Similarly, a Levi subgroup will be called semi-standard (resp.~standard) if it is the Levi component of some semi-standard (resp.~standard) parabolic subgroup.
+If $M\subseteq G$ is a semi-standard Levi subgroup, we denote by $\CmL(M)$ the set of all Levi subgroups in $G$ containing $M$, by $\CmF(M)$ the set of all parabolic subgroups containing $M$, and by $\CmP(M)$ the set of all parabolic subgroups with Levi component $M$.
 All these sets are finite.
 If $P\in \CmF(T_0)$, we denote by $U_P$ the unipotent radical of $P$, and by $M_P$ the Levi subgroup of $P$ containing $T_0$.

 Let $W$ denote the Weyl group of the pair $(T_0, G)$.
 If $H\subseteq G$ is a Levi or parabolic subgroup, and $T\subseteq H$ a split torus, we denote by $\Phi(T,H)$ the set of roots of $T$ on $H$.
 We write $\Phi=\Phi(T_0, G)$, and $\Phi^+=\Phi(T_0,U_0)$ for the usual set of positive roots of $T_0$ on $G$.
 Similarly, if $M\in\CmL(T_0)$, we put $\Phi^M=\Phi(T_0,M)$ and $\Phi^{M,+}=\Phi(T_0, U_0\cap M)$.
 Let $\Delta_0\subseteq \Phi^+$ be the set of simple roots in $\Phi^+$.